MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ![Kanban Board P1](assets/kanban_p1.png)

-***Figure x**: The Project Kanban board as it is presented in GitHub Projects.
+***Figure 8**: The Project Kanban board as it is presented in GitHub Projects.
 This enabled me to coordinate the tickets (GitHub) across each stage of the development process.*

 I have utilised a Kanban board through GitHub Projects and have compiled a list of all available assignments for Sprint 1.1.
 This facilitated the visual organisation and management of all my responsibilities during the software development lifecycle.
 The board was organised into the following columns: **Backlog**, **Ready**, **In progress**, **In review**, **Developed**, **Testing**, and **Completed**.
 GitHub issues were used to represent each task, feature, and bug, which were relocated across these columns as my work progressed.